Ancient crafts, modern challenges.

 Nonetheless, the research underpinning these papers has been rigorous.
 As we developed them, we placed importance on listening to, and incorporating, the voices of individuals and institutions representing different points of view, to ensure broad analysis and to present accurate and balanced perspectives.
 We have reviewed existing open source literature and have conducted interviews and peer review consultations with a wide range of industry experts, civil society representatives and supply chain participants, who have helped shed light on complex issues from their first-hand experience.

 The diversity of voices we have listened to in writing these papers is reflective of the diversity of the coloured gemstone sector itself.
 There are over fifty different types of coloured gemstone, mined and traded, cut and polished in all corners of the world, and the journey of each stone from the earth to an end customer is unique.
-It would not be possible to describe every aspect of the rich world of coloured gemstones in six papers, so inevitably we have had to simplify and generalise complex issues, to an extent.
+It would not be possible to describe every aspect of the rich world of coloured gemstones in a limited number of papers, so inevitably we have had to simplify and generalise complex issues, to an extent.
 These papers should be read as an introduction to the issues they describe, and a jumping-off point for research and debate, rather than as the final word on any matter.

-While this series of papers is supported by the members of the Coloured Gemstone Working Group, TDI Sustainability maintained full editorial control, and the analysis is its own.
-In commissioning TDI Sustainability to write these papers on the challenges and opportunities present in the coloured gemstone sector, the Coloured Gemstone Working Group recognised the imperative to engage honestly and openly with stakeholders who are becoming increasingly well-attuned to corporate influence and the potential for companies to affect peoples’ lives.
+While this series of papers is supported by the members of the Coloured Gemstone Working Group, TDi Sustainability maintained full editorial control, and the analysis is its own.
+In commissioning TDi Sustainability to write these papers on the challenges and opportunities present in the coloured gemstone sector, the Coloured Gemstone Working Group recognised the imperative to engage honestly and openly with stakeholders who are becoming increasingly well-attuned to corporate influence and the potential for companies to affect peoples’ lives.
 As our world becomes more interconnected, awareness is continuously rising among the general public, and within civil society and regulatory bodies, of the effects that choices at one end of a supply chain can have elsewhere - no matter how far removed in distance.
 Facing this rising awareness head-on, and harnessing it, can create a potent driving force for positive change.
 When companies pull together with their customers, their suppliers, and other stakeholders, supply chain conditions can be improved for the benefit of all.

 We examine the coloured gemstone sector by inviting the reader to follow the journey that gemstones undertake from mine to end customer.
 Along the way, we introduce the people, relationships and systems involved at each stage of the journey, and we examine for whom value is generated, for whom it is not, and how the status quo can be changed for the better.
-Following this introductory paper, the next four papers describe four key steps in the coloured gemstones supply chain; mining, trading, processing and retail.
-The final, sixth paper examines how the sector is governed, and how governance systems can adapt to rising expectations for responsible sourcing.
+Following this introductory paper, the next papers describe key steps in the coloured gemstones supply chain; mining, trading, processing and retail.
+The final paper examines how the sector is governed, and how governance systems can adapt to rising expectations for responsible sourcing.

 Public expectations are rising for responsible sourcing